mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 "I know it's hard to believe but it must be true!
 I saw a boat moored here.
 It was the same one he left the mainland on."

 "You sat and watched while he burned this place to the ground.
-Casra, Kipnu: they might have survived if you had told us what Ramne was going to do.
-But you betrayed your right to be trust long ago when you banded with him."
+Casra and Kipnu might have survived if you had warned us.
+But you betrayed your trustworthiness long ago when you banded with him."

 The third person intervened.
 A woman's voice, bold and sweet.
 Like Rudjanese bread.
 "Setre, what if thi's telling the truth?
 Ramne could ruin everything we've built."